arazd/MicroscopyGAN/README.md

 ```bash
 python train_cGAN.py --batch_size=100 --num_iters=3000 --num_gpu=2 --images_limit=50
 ```
 You can vary images_limit to experiment with different limited data settings.
 For the paper we reported results for images_limit=10.
-If you are running on one gpu, then put --num_gpu=1.
-You can also specify a folfer where you want your results to be saved with --dir=my_save_path.

 Once training has started, a folder named *Microscopy_cGAN_results* will appear and training results will be saved there.